1. Cultural policy system

 The Ministry of Economic Development

-After the abolition in 2008 of the Ministry for Communications – responsible for media and ICT regulatory functions as well as for financial support to local radios and television networks – responsibility for communications has been entrusted to an Under Secretary for Communications, attached to the Ministry for Economic Development.
-Its regulatory functions are carried out jointly with AGCOM (Authority for Guarantees in Communications: see chapter 4.2.6).
+Responsibilities for the media and ICT regulatory functions as well as for financial support to local radios and television networks are entrusted to an Under Secretary for Communications, attached to the Ministry for Economic Development.
+Its regulatory functions are carried out jointly with AGCOM (Authority for Guarantees in Communications) (see chapter 4.2.6).

 The Ministry of Education, University and Research